Coupling between magnetism and band structure in a 2D semiconductor

 {\arabic{footnote}}

-\textbf{Van der Waals semiconducting magnets exhibit a cornucopia of physical phenomena originating from the interplay of their semiconducting and magnetic properties.
-However, a comprehensive understanding of how semiconducting processes and magnetism are coupled is lacking.
+\textbf{Abstract}\\ Van der Waals semiconducting magnets exhibit a cornucopia of physical phenomena originating from the interplay of their semiconducting and magnetic properties.
+A comprehensive understanding of how semiconducting processes and magnetism are coupled is however lacking.
 We address this question by performing scanning tunneling spectroscopy (STS) measurements on the magnetic semiconductor CrPS$_4$, and by comparing the results to photoluminescence experiments and density functional theory (DFT) calculations.
-Below the magnetic transition, STS exhibit multiple features absent in the paramagnetic state, caused by the proliferation of electronic bands due to spin splitting with a large ($\simeq 0.5$ eV) exchange energy.
+Below the magnetic transition, STS exhibits multiple features absent in the paramagnetic state, caused by the proliferation of electronic bands due to spin splitting with a large ($\simeq 0.5$ eV) exchange energy.
 The energetic differences between the band edges determined by STS match all observed photoluminescence transitions, which also proliferate in the magnetic state.
 DFT calculations quantitatively predict the relative positions of all detected bands, explain which pairs of bands lead to radiative transitions, and also reproduce the measured spatial dependence of electronic wavefunctions.
-Our results reveal how all basic optoelectronic processes observed in CrPS$_4$ can be understood in terms of the evolution of the electronic band structure when entering the magnetic state, and allow us to conclude that individual bands are fully spin-polarized over a broad energy interval. } \\
+Our results reveal how all basic optoelectronic processes observed in CrPS$_4$ can be understood in terms of the evolution of the electronic band structure when entering the magnetic state, and provide strong experimental evidence that individual bands are fully spin-polarized over a broad energy interval. \\